EnvisionMindCa/OS-Agent/README.md

   with network access.
 Use it to read uploaded documents under ``/data``, fetch web content via tools like ``curl`` or run any other commands.
 The assistant must invoke this tool to search online when unsure about a response.
-Output from ``stdout`` and ``stderr`` is captured when available.
-Commands are launched in the background with no timeout so the assistant can continue responding while they execute.
+Output from ``stdout`` and ``stderr`` is captured when each command finishes.
+  Execution happens asynchronously so the assistant can continue responding while the command runs.
   The VM is created when a chat session starts and reused for all subsequent tool calls.